Hadamard-Hitchcock decompositions: identifiability and computation: A numerical algorithm for computing low-rank HHDs

 elementary operations.
 Note the factor $m$ originates from evaluating the $\bj$-entries of the rank-$1$ tensors $\tensor{B}_i$ in line $2$ of \cref{alg_fast}, assuming they are also represented as tuples of vectors rather than in ambient coordinates (as required by \cref{alg_fast}).
-Typically the second and third items are dominated by the cost for computing a CPD.
-For example, basic pencil-based algorithms \cite{Harshman1970,LRA1993} have a complexity of at least $N$ and are applicable only if $R < \sqrt{N}$.
+The cost for computing a CPD dominates all other costs.
+For example, basic pencil-based algorithms \cite{Harshman1970,LRA1993} {reduce the input tensor to two $R \times R$ matrices and then compute their generalized eigendecomposition to extract one of the factor matrices.
+The standard QZ algorithm for this subproblem already has a time complexity of $\mathcal{O}(R^3)$ \cite[Section 7.7]{GvL4}.}